archived-by-ben/html5Upload/README.md

 ####Usage

-Download the ZIP and extract it into the webroot of your CFML server.
-Point a modern web browser to `upload.html`.
+1. Download the ZIP and extract it into the webroot of your CFML server.
+2. Edit `submit.cfm` and make sure the `destination=` argument for the `<cffile>` tag on line 34 points to a valid directory, save any changes.
+3. Point a modern web browser to `upload.html`.
 For ColdFusion setups on a local machine this could be `http://localhost:8500/html5Upload/upload.html`.

 ####How does it work?